Pixie

 the recommended spacing for pixie is 3 by 5 meters: 3m from plant to plant and

 5m from line to line.
-With this spacing, one acre will accommodate around 270 high
+With this spacing, you can plant 270 high

-yielding trees.
+yielding trees in one acre.
 The distance in between the rows of trees is kept at 5 meters

 to allow sufficient work space for spraying and harvesting.
 This space can also